 Because of the importance of the visual elements of a travel blog, we recommend opting for a blogging platform that makes displaying photos easy.
 Although the three options we listed above perform well in this area, you may want to assess a wider range of options before committing to one.
 To help you with that, check out our full post reviewing the best blogging platforms on the market today.

 You then can choose the initial term length of the plan that you want to use.
-You’ll save more money when you agree to a longer-term plan, with the best deal usually coming when you sign up for four years upfront.
+You’ll save more money when you agree to a longer-term plan, with the best deal usually coming when you sign up for three years upfront.

 Step 2 – Determine Your Travel Blog’s Niche